-3.2 The area and population of study.
+3.2 The Area and Population of Study

-The study was carried out in Suneka division, Kisii South district.
-The study concentrated in Itiero, Suneka, Riamaoncha and Itibo primary schools.
-The pupils, teachers, headteachers and residences gave an overview of the effects of learning materials on performance.
+The study was carried out in four schools in Lwengo sub county, Lwengo District.
+The study consisted majorly of pupils, teachers, head teachers and residences gave an overview of the effects of instructional materials on performance.